-- a.
+- 27. To achieve this, it is important: - a.
 To sensitize the authorities on the necessity of funding the acquisition, maintenance and updating of geospatial information.
 In particular, the NMAs should be supported to play a key role in the implementation of a NSDI that supports the availability and accessibility of quality geospatial information and services across all phases of the emergency cycle. - b.
 To encourage the academe to prioritize funding for the conduct of related research, development and extension activities, particularly in the implementation of the strategic framework. - c.
 To encourage the private sectors to invest in the provision of geospatial information and related services for DRRM. - d.
 To identify and assess policy and institutional gaps for all resource mobilization initiatives.